Kāla: Deity

+Atharva Ved

+Kala is described in 19th Kanda Sukta 53 and 54 in the Atharvaved as a deity in which the mind, breath and name of God pervades.

 Epics and the Puranas

 Kala appears as an impersonal deity within the Mahabharata, the Ramayana, and the Bhagavata Purana.
-In the Mahabharata, Krishna, one of the main characters, reveals his identity as Time personified.
+In the Bhagavad Gita (11.32), Krishna, one of the main characters, reveals his identity as Time personified.
 He states to Arjuna that both sides on the battlefield of the Kurukshetra War have already been annihilated.
 At the end of the epic, the entire Yadu dynasty (Krishna's dynasty) is similarly annihilated.

 Kala appears in the Uttara Kanda of the Ramayana, as the messenger of Death (Yama).
 At the end of the story, Time, in the form of inevitability or necessity, informs Rama that his reign on Earth is now over.
 By a trick or dilemma, he forces the death of Lakshmana, and informs Rama that he must return to the realm of the gods.
 Lakshmana willingly passes away with Rama's blessing and Rama returns to Vaikuntha.

 Time appears in the Bhagavata Purana as the force that is responsible for the imperceptible and inevitable change in the entire creation.
 According to the Purana, all created things are illusory, and thereby subject to creation and annihilation, this imperceptible and inconceivable impermanence is said to be due to the march of Time.
 Similarly, Time is considered to be the unmanifest aspect of God that remains after the destruction of the entire world at the end of a lifespan of Brahma.
 According to Soifer, Narasimha is explicitly linked with Pralaya or Yuganta itself in Bhagavata Purana, Linga Purana, and Kurma Purana versions; he is said to appear like Kala or the fire of destruction, both agents of Pralaya.

 In the Chaitanya Bhagavata, a Gaudiya Vaishnava text and biography of Chaitanya Mahaprabhu, it is said that the fire that emerges from the mouth of Sankarshana at the End of Time is the Kālānala, or "fire of Time".
 One of the names of Sankarshana is kālāgni, also "fire of time".

 The Vishnu Purana also states that Time (kala) is one of the four primary forms of Vishnu, the others being matter (Pradhana), visible substance (vyakta), and Spirit (Purusha).
 According to Pinchman, "It is said that at the time of primordial creation, three forms arise from Vishnu: time (kala), purusha, and prakrti".